ben/talks/robotslong/index.md

 # [fit] We want this thing
 # [fit] _**to be impersonal**_

 ^ And we don't care how personal it is.
-This one is important when the target of the automation is a person.
+This one is important when the target of an automation is a person.

 ---

 ![](images/river-stone.jpg)

-^ One of the key things I noticed as I was putting this together is that every one of these automations had an affect on the culture it was inserted into.
+^ One of the key things I noticed as I was putting this talk together is that every one of these automations affected the culture it was inserted into.
 Every one has a story that goes "well we used to do it one way, and now we do something else."
 They have changed the human culture around them, like a stone in a river.

 ^ Another thing I noticed is that only some of the ways the river has changed were intentional.
 Most of how people respond to social systems are emergent, and you can only predict some of them.

-^ That's actually the theme for the next part of my talk: can we be deliberate about how we're changing culture?
+^ That's actually the theme for this next part: can we be deliberate about how we're changing culture?

 ---